 Pickled Ginger is a relatively new Japanese restaurant in Glasgow and it’s actually really good.
 Certainly the best sushi offering that I’ve tried in Scotland.
 It’s very different to Sticks n Sushi (less creative) and Mitsui was on a whole other planet but I really liked it.
 The first time I visited I tried a roll of somekind (excellent), a dumpling (pretty good, better than any dumplings I’ve had in Edinburgh) and a bento box.
 The bento box was seasoned really strong but cooked perfectly.
 The rice was great, the pork lovely, sushi delicious and the salad awesome (and I hate salad normally).
 Go go go if you like Japanese food.

 Last restaurant is Rioja which is a tapas restaurant.
 I first tried real tapas in Granada, Spain, a few years ago and loved it.
 I loved that you can buy a pretty cheap European beer and it came with a plate of tapas.
 Some tapas was better than others but what an awesome concept.
-You can read what I wrote about the food there here.

 I didn’t try any of the food at Rioja but it looked very creative.
 The spring roll style sticks were haggis or black pudding and the chips, bacon and fried egg in a pan or like food porn for me.